 The Law Foundation is an Equal Opportunity Employer/Affirmative Action Employer.
 We value having staff who come from communities that are most impacted by our issues.
 For example, Black, Indigenous, Latinx, AAPI, and other people of color, womxn, people living with disabilities, older people, and lesbian, gay, bisexual, and transgender people are encouraged to apply.
 It is the policy of the Law Foundation to prohibit discrimination and harassment of any type and to afford equal employment opportunities to employees and applicants, without regard to race, color, ethnicity, ancestry, religion, age, sex, gender, sexual orientation, gender identity/expression, pregnancy, medical condition or genetic information, veteran status, national origin, disability, marital or other protected status.
 The Law Foundation will conform to the spirit, as well as the letter of all applicable laws and regulations.

 Applications will be reviewed on a rolling basis until position is filled.
 Please submit the following via email to email@example.com: (1) a resume, (2) three professional references, and (3) a cover letter that explains your interest and also addresses the question below.

-To best serve our clients and our community, the Law Foundation is committed to creating a diverse and inclusive workplace in which differences are acknowledged and valued.
+In order to best serve our clients and our community, the Law Foundation is committed to creating a diverse and inclusive workplace in which differences are acknowledged and valued.
 How has your personal background or experiences, professional or otherwise, prepared you to contribute to social justice, race equity and diversity among our staff?